weiguangcui/Gadget4/documentation/04_config-options.md

 effectively hopes that the internal algorithm used by Alltoallv is the most robust and fastest for the communication task at hand.
 This may be the case, but there is no guarantee for it.
-The default algorithm of GADGET-4 (hypercube with synchronous MPI_Sendrecv), which is used when this option is not used, should always be a reliable alternative, however.
+The default algorithm of GADGET-4 (hypercube with synchronous myMPI_Sendrecv), which is used when this option is not used, should always be a reliable alternative, however.